 - Gluten free flour - Use one that I tested listed above, or use another.
 Just make sure it contains xanthan gum.
 If not, you will need to add a teaspoon to your mix.

 - Baking powder - This recipe calls for two tablespoons of baking powder.
 Be sure to use aluminum-free baking powder.
 Regular aluminum baking powder will leave a metallic aftertaste.
 I used Thrive Market Aluminum-Free Baking Powder.
 Other brands of gluten free baking powder without aluminum include Rumford, Argo, and Bakewell Cream.
-You can also make your own DIY gluten free baking powder by mixing one teaspoon of baking soda, two teaspoons of cream of tartar, and one teaspoon of cornstarch.

 - Butter - Use regular butter or vegan butter.
 Just make sure the vegan butter is very cold if you use it.

 - Milk - I like to use whole milk.
 You can use non-dairy milk, but be sure to use one that is not sweetened or flavored.
 You can also use buttermilk if you prefer gluten free buttermilk biscuits.
-If you want to use buttermilk, add one teaspoon lemon juice to your milk.
+If you want to use buttermilk, add one teaspoon of lemon juice to your milk.

 For something different, check out my Gluten Free Cornmeal Biscuits recipe!